Docs

 Customer impersonation tokens

-Customer impersonation token-authenticated requests can query store information for any customer by passing the customer ID using the X-Bc-Customer-Id header.
-Information that you request will be specific to the subject customer, including product pricing and availability, customer account details, and more.
+Customer impersonation token-authenticated requests will be specific to the customer, including product pricing and availability, customer account details, and more.

 Using a customer impersonation token does not automatically sign a customer in.
 For that, use the customer login mutation or the Customer Login API.